-World Information Architecture Day is a one-day annual celebration hosted by the Information Architecture Institute and held in dozens of locations across the world.
+World Information Architecture Day is a one-day annual celebration held in dozens of locations across the world.
 We are a community of like-minded professionals and enthusiasts who share the common goal of teaching, learning, and shaping the future of information architecture.
 Because of the ubiquitous nature of information, we see information architecture is not just practiced by specialists.
 Instead, information is architected by people holding all sorts of titles, coming from all walks of life.

 Each year, a new theme is selected, new locations are added, and our community continues to grow as more people from all over the world join this truly global celebration of information architecture.

-The Call for Locations and Theme idea submissions is now open!Apply Now
+The Call for Locations for WIAD21 is now CLOSED!

 Want to bring World IA Day to your community?

 Here’s some information on how to get started.

 Maybe you're a student who came across information architecture, maybe you've gone to a conference, maybe you've been to a World IA Day event.
 Whether you are ready to run a World IA Day location or want to somehow involve your school, company or local business, we are always looking for new local and global leaders to bring IA to their local community.